vesterheim/gold-medalist-portfolio/_artists/swenson--aaron.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
+### Artist Statement

-First of all, I should say, my twin Arvid and I are equals, as we have worked togather our whole lives as building contractors, which our father had also been.
+First of all, I should say, my twin Arvid and I are equals, as we have worked together our whole lives as building contractors, which our father had also been.
 Due to his health, we took over at an early age.
-We still live on the farm our parents built and we lived in since age two.
+We still live on the farm our parents built, in which we have lived since age two.

-We grew up in a close Norwegian extended family, speaking both Norwegian and English, which has been an asset, especially traveling in Norway.
+We grew up in a close Norwegian extended family, speaking both Norwegian and English, which has been an asset, especially when traveling in Norway.
 We have visited Norway seven times.

-We have always had a strong interest in our heritage—31 times at Host Fest in Minot, N.D.; Nordic Fest in Decorah, Iowa; and Hjemkomst in Moorhead, Minn.
+We have always had a strong interest in our heritage—31 times at Høstfest in Minot, N.D.; Nordic Fest in Decorah, Iowa; and Hjemkomst in Moorhead, Minn.

 We have had a strong interest in folk art, which had a big boost when Robert Asp’s Viking ship came out of the potato house in Hawley, Minn.